Maxbeal/noisemodel/README.md

 ## License

-``windwhisper`` is distributed under the terms of the BSD 3-Clause license.
+``windwhisper`` is distributed under the terms of the BSD 3-Clause license (see LICENSE).

 ## Authors

 * Maxime Balandret
 * Romain Sacchi (romain.sacchi@psi.ch)

+## Acknowledgements
+The development of `windwhisper` is supported by the European project (WIMBY)[https://cordis.europa.eu/project/id/101083460] (Wind In My BackYard, grant agreement No 101083460).